Prenatal to Adolescent Psychiatric Genomics

 Our Research

-The goal of our research group is to better understand the developmental mechanisms and trajectories of childhood neuropsychiatric disorders, from the prenatal period through adolescence.
+The goal of our research group is to deepen our understanding of the developmental mechanisms and trajectories of childhood neuropsychiatric disorders, from the prenatal period through adolescence.
 We are keen to leverage large-scale data and statistical and computational methods to facilitate precision psychiatric approaches.

 Mental disorders are multifactorial in origin and arise from complex interactions of components across biological, psychological, and social factors.
 To understand mental disorders, we must understand the individual components of specific disorders in addition to the complex interactions between individuals, their parents, and their environment.
 With the availability of large longitudinal epidemiological and biological data, and the advancement of statistical and computational methods, we are rapidly advancing our understanding of mental disorders, progressing from a monocausal exposure-disease framework to a multi-causal paradigm.

 At our lab, we foster a cross-disciplinary, collaborative research approach, enabling the exchange of each individual’s knowledge and experiences.
-We provide a high-level of supervision and didactic training for our staff, giving everyone a unique opportunity to pursue ground-breaking research and shed light on the complex etiology of childhood neuropsychiatric disorders
+We provide a high-level of supervision and didactic training for our staff, giving everyone a unique opportunity to pursue ground-breaking research and shed light on the complex etiology of childhood neuropsychiatric disorders.
+In our commitment to excellence, we actively identify and foster each member’s strengths, creating an environment where everyone feels safe and empowered to contribute.

 We have three working groups: